stefanhesselman/paywall-bypass/README.md

 4. You now have access to paywalled content.

 ## Proof-of-concept
 A python script written in Python 3.6 is included in this repository.
 The python script automates the process of searching for the cache of paywalled content and returns the cache URLs.
+It uses the website archive.is for this purpose.

 ![Executing the proof-of-concept script](https://github.com/stefanhesselman/paywall-bypass/blob/main/poc.gif?raw=true)

+## Note
+No websites were attacked and no vulnerabilities were exploited in making this script.
+It merely shows how paywalls can be circumvented via legitimate resources.